AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/developer/go-live.md

 ### Logging a Bug with Support {#logging-a-bug-with-support}

-In order to efficiently log a bug with Support in case you need further assistance, follow the below steps:
+To efficiently log a bug with Support in case you need further assistance, do the following:

 * Take screenshots of the problem, if necessary
 * Document a way to reproduce the issue